PEASEC/CySecBERT/README.md

 ### Domain Adapting BERT

 To adapt BERT to the cybersecurity domain, use the `run_mlm.py` script.
-This script allows you to fine-tune the BERT model on a domain-specific corpus.
+This script allows you to further train the BERT model on a domain-specific corpus.

 Example command:
 ```